romeorizzi/TALight/README.md

 <details><summary>To the problem maker</summary>

 Publishing a problem collection on a repo might empower the learning experience and enrich the learning opportunity.
-In particular, your possibility to test everything in local will be enanched.
+In particular, your possibility to test everything in local will be enanced.
 Not only you can now test your bots in local before sending them to the services in the cloud, but now you can also watch them more closely when both ends of this interaction sit on your local machine.
 Now you can also modify them and add prints to debug the communication protocol that the problem has defined for them to act within.
 All this added possibility to experiment is a precious opportunity to get under the hood by doing and has the further benefit to facilitate the transition from problem solver to problem maker.
 Making is the best and ultimate way of learning and can also offer opportunities for real projects that turn the evaluation from an artificial and frustrating to a stimulating and really inclusive experience.
 In the next section we will see how the problems you have here played with in this first level tutorial can be fully accessed in the backstage.
 The problem collection of the tutorial is a public git repo.
 To follow us there you will need to set up `git` on your machine.
 If you did not already have `git`, then we consider this as a first clear example on how TALight prompts towards self-empowerment since `git` is the portal towards open source projects and communities.

 Sharing the repo with collaborators (and consider having your students among them) might allow for better and new opportunities and energies to come to life.
 You can collaborate with teachers spread elsewhere in your country but commitment to the same topic.
 This opens the possibility to really join the forces for the joint design and realization of didactic curricular material.